 The points about being over specific in some areas was noted, and arises further in relation to some of the themes below, and in response to the consultation questions (see Table A).
-This has been addressed in the updated draft in conjunction with the Stakeholder Reference Group, and agreed by the Policy and Education Committee (PEC).
+This has been addressed in the updated draft in conjunction with the Stakeholder Reference Group.